 #1: Avoid Operating on Hills and Slopes

-Our professional landscapers highly recommend using this equipment on yards with slopes less than 15 degrees in inclination.
-If you must use it on a sloped ground, we recommend you mow up and down and not run it across.
+Professional landscapers highly recommend using this equipment on yards with slopes less than 15 degrees in inclination.
+If you must use it on a sloped ground, you should mow up and down and not run it across.

 #2: Do Not Use on Wet Terrains